OfqualGovUK/ofqual-standards-patterns/docs/patterns/how-to-maintain-key-vaults-IaC.md

 ## Introduction

 For local development, it is acceptable to use a developer environment file, such as appsettings.development.json, so long as it is appropriately gitignored and not checked into an repo or published source.
+For us to use variables in a deployable environment, we need to make sure we have a configured store that is secure instead of checking secrets into Github, such as Azure Key Vault.
-This how to guide seeks to identify how we as part of good security architecture, developers use key vaults to support our good secret management principles to protect our sensitive resources, such as database connections strings and tokens.
+This how to guide seeks to identify how we developers as part of good security architecture, use key vaults to support our good secret management principles to secure these sensitive resources.
 This document outlines our approach for this across all Digital products.

 ### Use Of Common Key Vaults

-Use the existing common key vault for secrets that are common across services (such as connection strings to a database that gets reused).
-This key vault is not controlled via Infrastructure as Code (Iac).
-Ensure all values are marked as secret.
-As developers it is our responsiblity to maintain this key vault.
-Always define what the key vault value is intended for.
-To maintain good house keeping any secrets no longer being used by our services should be removed.
+- Use the existing common key vault for secrets that are common across services (such as connection strings to a database that gets reused).
+- This key vault is not controlled via Infrastructure as Code (Iac).
+- Ensure all values are marked as secret.
+- It is Digitals responsiblity to maintain this key vault.
+- Always define what the key vault value is intended for.
+- To maintain good house keeping any secrets no longer being used by our services should be removed.

 ### Use of Local Key Vaults